I-NERGY/NiFi-Dataflow-templates-and-scripts/SQL/SimpleSql/readme.md

 ![image](https://user-images.githubusercontent.com/90190347/189134455-e07c5460-ddc8-429f-88e3-dbab77e44d3a.png)

 Now we are ready to query the data, we will use ExecuteSQLRecord for that.
-The first thing required is a Connection Pooling Service for which we will create a simple DBCPConnectionPool service.
+The first thing required is a Connection Pooling Service for which we will create a simple DBCPConnectionPool service which will be responsible for making connections to the database and querying the data.

 ![image](https://user-images.githubusercontent.com/90190347/189134928-848ed5cc-a742-4e67-8fea-5e2d8bef7e46.png)